difference between pond and lake

 Another crucial difference between ponds and lakes is their origin and formation.
 Ponds are often created naturally, such as when a low-lying area fills up with water.
 They can also be human-made, like when a dam is constructed or when a stream is widened artificially.
 Lakes, on the other hand, are always natural and formed by geological processes, such as tectonic activity and glacial erosion.

-See also difference between analog and digital computer
+See also difference between adolescence and puberty

 Environmental Impact